itjraymond/livre_de_fp/README.md

 # Un Livre de Functional Programming

-Waring: This may not result in anything at all as my motivation is spread to so many things.
+Waring: This may not result in anything as my motivation is spread to so many things.

 Note: main branch will not expose the chapters ;-)